j-baek/Janggi-Korean-Chess/README.md

 - [X] make objects for each janggi piece
 - [X] display a board
 - [X] display janggi pieces on a board
-- [ ] make functions for janggi objects (renewing its state when moved)
+- [X] make functions for janggi objects (renewing its state when moved)
 - [ ] make functions that the user can decide what he or she wants to do (move, no move, surrender)
+- [ ] make a function that checks if either general is dead.
+If one of the general dies, the game ends and the one that has general wins

 ### Basic Rules